Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/nerissa-entry.md

 Then something inside her cracked.

 A misunderstanding on the fifth day led Nerissa to believe Elizabeth hated her.
-It crushed her, stirring something deep inside, a painful clarity of just how important the red knight truly was to her.
-Even after the confusion was cleared up, Nerissa’s fixation only deepened.
+It crushed her, stirring something deep inside, a painful clarity of just how important the scarlet knight truly was to her.
+Even after the confusion was cleared up, Nerissa’s fixation only grew deeper.
 Every thought [revolved](https://www.youtube.com/live/MXqotm_8_Hc?si=owgU25DUzPfslUZl&t=1192) around Elizabeth.
 Her tone changed, her eyes never strayed from the knight.
 She wanted Elizabeth completely.
 It was as if a sea of blue was closing in around a fragile red flame.
 A chilling aura settled around Nerissa.
 She would not, could not, ever forget Elizabeth again.

 By the journey’s end, Nerissa, along with Fuwawa, Mococo, Bijou, and Shiori, chose to reject Fia’s plea and carve their own path, setting themselves against the other heroes.
 How Elizabeth might react, and whether their fragile, growing bond could survive this choice, only time would tell.